Breeds, Horns, and No Horns

 If he is an adult ram with 2-in. horns (called “horn buds”), he is not registerable as either an American Blackbelly or a Barbados Blackbelly.
 If he is a young ram lamb with 2-in. horn buds, give his horns time to grow out.
 If they don’t, then he is not eligible for registration.

-The Breed Standards specify that American Blackbelly rams have a substantial rack of horns and that each horn be equal in size and shape.
-The standards specify that Barbados Blackbelly rams be polled.
-Therefore, 2-in. horn buds are neither this nor that, and a mature ram with these horn buds carries questionable genetics.
+The American Blackbelly Breed Standards specify that American Blackbelly rams have a substantial rack of horns and that each horn be equal in size and shape.
+The Barbados Blackbelly Breed Standards specify that Barbados Blackbelly rams be polled.
+Therefore, 2-in. horn buds are not acceptable for either breed, and a mature ram with these horn buds cannot be registered.

 Registration